-Kraken is an exchange service, not a wallet service.
-We provide clients the ability to deposit and withdraw funds to our corporate wallet for safe keeping while the funds are being exchanged or used for trading, but we do not provide a personal wallet service.
+Kraken is an exchange, not a wallet service.
+We provide clients the ability to deposit funds to our corporate wallet for safekeeping while the funds are being exchanged or used for trading or staking, but we do not provide a personal wallet service.

 As with most exchanges, funds sent to deposit addresses are moved to cold storage and hot wallets.
 Withdrawals are handled by the hot wallet and not the deposit address; the sending address for withdrawals will be different than the deposit address.

 If you deposit to a Kraken address that is not listed on your deposit page, it will not be possible for us to return the funds.
 It is your responsibility to ensure that the address that you deposit to is listed on your deposit page and that you are sending the correct cryptocurrency to it.